exu/go-workshops/README.md

 - BRA (Brilliant Ridiculous Assistant) https://github.com/Unknwon/bra - it's good to setup it when you're working on some webservers to auto reload your app when changes in code are made.

-## Github style - project structure ([code for: Basics Importing](https://github.com/exu/go-workshops/tree/master/010-basics-importing))
+## Github style - project structure

 In go idiomatic way is to organise code in "github style", so part of the path is looking like server address to library.
 Of course if you want you don't need to do this, but whole ecosystem works that way.